Plan Your Mount Hood Hike

 Some visitor centers and short paved trails are accessible.
 Contact the U.S. Forest Service for current accessibility information.

-About Mount Hood & Mount Hood National Forest
+About Mount Hood

 Mount Hood is a dormant stratovolcano and the highest peak in Oregon, rising to 3,429 meters above the surrounding forests and river valleys.
 The mountain is sacred to local Native American tribes and today is a hub for hiking, climbing, skiing, and year-round recreation across more than a million acres of national forest.